 The Prayer Plant (also known as Maranta leuconeura) is incredibly beautiful and extremely exotic looking.
-Getting its formal name after Bartolomeo Maranta, an Italian physician and botanist of the sixteenth century, it gets its more common name from the fact that its leaves stay flat during the day and then fold up like praying hands at night.
+It is named after Bartolomeo Maranta, an Italian physician and botanist of the sixteenth century.
+The Prayer Plant's more common name came from the fact that its leaves stay flat during the day and then fold up like praying hands at night.

 Growing to about 12 inches tall at maturity, the Prayer Plant likes bright, indirect sunlight and prefers warm, moist conditions.
 Make sure to water this plant frequently, never allowing the potting soil to dry out.

 One great thing about this plant is that it loves standard household temperatures of between 60°F to 80°F, which means you don’t have to worry about cranking your thermostat to keep it happy and healthy.